 Concretely, what is involved in realizing oneself through communal or harmonious relationships with others?

 The sub-Saharan tradition characteristically answers this question by appealing to a variety of virtues.
-One exhibits excellence insofar as one displays character traits such as politeness, kindness, sympathy, compassion, benevolence, altruism, compassion, sacrifice, forgiveness, mercy, and tolerance.
+One exhibits excellence insofar as one displays character traits such as politeness, kindness, sympathy, compassion, benevolence, altruism, sacrifice, forgiveness, mercy, and tolerance.